-Pensions Service - when calculating pension calculated ill-health enhancement based on full-time (giving five years enhancement rather than 2.5) and added 2.5 years service to account for the five years where service was reduced.
-Net effect is five years additional pensionable service.
+Pensions Service - when calculating pension calculated ill-health enhancement based on full-time (giving enhancement based on 5 rather than 2.5 years).

 Case 11 - 60 year old part-timer dismissed, went half time five years ago.

 Drs Opinion - Individual current illness has now got to the point of permanent incapacity.
 However, this illness is only recent in origin.
 There is no medical evidence that reduction of hours five years ago was related to the current illness.
 Dr ticks B9 on IHCERTA1.